kroki/GeekJDict/README.md

-To make the most out of GeekJDict features you are advised to read the output of `geekjdict --help`, especially sections on kana and kanji input and glob pattern queries.
+To make the most out of GeekJDict features you are advised to read the output of `geekjdict --help`, especially sections on kana and kanji input, glob pattern queries and grammar inferences.

 # License